jhidding/talk-literate-programming/README.md

 * inotifytools
 * git
 * Pandoc
-* for the NLeSC theme: Akkurat fonts
+* for the NLeSC theme: Akkurat fonts (available on NLeSC SharePoint)

 ## Working on your presentation